bksinger/academic-work/README.md

-# mathematical-proofs
+# academic-work
-Collection of mathematical proofs
+Collection of academic works